 ASUW shall maintain the ASUW Childcare Assistance Scholarship (refer to Senate Bill #2343).
 The ASUW Budget and Planning Committee shall determine funds available for allocation based on current market returns.

-ASUW authority to create Endowments
+ASUW authority to create and adapt Endowments

 ASUW retains the right to establish other endowments as deemed useful and necessary by the ASUW Senate with the approval of the Vice President for Administration and the UW Board of Trustees.

+The ASUW Executive Branch, in cooperation with the ASUW Business Office, may alter Trust Agreements for ASUW Endowments with the approval of the ASUW Budget and Planning Committee.
+Changes to Trust Agreements shall, in the judgement of the ASUW Budget and Planning Committee, be to increase utilization and efficiency of the endowment or to align with State Law and University of Wyoming Foundation Policy and shall not go against the original intent of the Trust Agreement.